 He was then assigned to convince an English industrialist to keep his newly acquired Saudi oil concessions within the Empire; borrowed a newfangled magneto from a crashed German plane prototype dressed as a German pilot, had it copied to paper, then put it back; studied welding in order to get hired in a Baltic ship yard, killed a foreman and stole weapon plans.
 Maybe.

 And that's just the beginning.
 His accomplishments are many and his cut-and-pasted bio is all over the web, but even Sidney Reilly eventually broke the 11th commandment.
 He was lured to Moscow by members of The Trust, a false flag OGPU operation, and ended up in the Lubyanka morgue.

 Let me just quote from Wikipedia here, concerning his demise by firing squad : “Historians debate whether Reilly was tortured while in OGPU custody...”

 Come on!
 The OGPU?
-I'll bet they offered him tea and crumpets instead.
+We'll bet they just offered him tea and crumpets.

-From just a few of days spent researching Reilly, it appears that he was a mercenary spy who held allegiance only to his hate for the Soviets.
-I'm no psychologist, but he looked to me like an “accomplished”, very intelligent sociopath.
+From just a few days spent researching Reilly, it appears that he was a mercenary spy who held allegiance only to his hate for the Soviets.
+We don't have any psychologists on staff, but he looks to us like an “accomplished”, very intelligent sociopath.
 That, unfortunately, would also explain away his incredible courage.

 But who knows?
-He was such an expert at misrepresentation that he may very well have fooled me from the grave, decades after his death.
+He was such an expert at misrepresentation that he may very well have fooled us from the grave, decades after his death.

 Written by: Vincent HARDY